fimbullinter/wotan/README.md

 This one tries to avoid design decisions of other linters that turned out to be problematic:

 - [x] Avoid name conflicts by prefixing rule names depending on the package they come from.
   - TSLint puts all rules in a global namespace and searches them in all available rules directories.
-That the order of the directories matters while core rules override take precedence.
+The order of the directories matters while core rules override take precedence.
   - ESLint allows a local rules directory as CLI flag.
 Rules in that directory can override core rules.
 - [x] Dependencies of config files are resolved relative to that file.
   - TSLint already does that.